Alexander-Morin/aggregate_sc_coexpression_wdl/README.md

 # aggregate_sc_coexpression_wdl

 This project looks to containerize into a WDL framework parts of previous analysis that I performed here: https://github.com/PavlidisLab/TR_singlecell.
 This consisted of a series of R and bash scripts that required manual execution and environment setup, and I wanted to improve its reproducibility and portability.

-Currently the worklow accepts a Cell x Gene URL and a given dataset identifer, and produces a gene-gene matrix of the aggregate coexpression scores, saved as a .tsv.

-It was tested on a lightweight dataset: https://cellxgene.cziscience.com/collections/0a77d4c0-d5d0-40f0-aa1a-5e1429bcbd7e
+Currently the worklow accepts a Cell x Gene URL and a given dataset identifer, and produces a gene-gene matrix of the aggregate coexpression scores, saved as a ```.tsv```.
+It was tested on a lightweight [dataset](https://cellxgene.cziscience.com/collections/0a77d4c0-d5d0-40f0-aa1a-5e1429bcbd7e).

 ### Workflow overview